Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

-It is notable that Kelner's bound on $\lambda_2$ does \emph{not} apply to non-triangulated genus-$g$ graphs, despite the paper claiming otherwise.
-The claimed argument is as follows: \begin{itemize} \item Adding edges to a graph can only increase $\lambda_2$. \item Add edges until the graph is maximal. \item Apply the bound on triangulated genus-$g$ graphs that Kelner proves in the rest of his paper.
-Note that this bound relies on a generalized circle packing theorem of He and Schramm~\cite{circlepackinggenus} that applies only to simple triangulations of genus-$g$ surfaces. \end{itemize} This argument has two separate issues: \begin{itemize} \item A maximal genus-$g$ graph is not always a triangulation.
-In particular, $K_5$ is a maximal genus-$1$ graph that is not triangulated in any embedding into the torus.
-We may prove this by contradiction: Suppose this was not the case, and that it had a triangulated embedding in the torus.
-Then, by the Euler characteristic, such an embedding must have $5$ faces.
-We may count the number of edge-face incidences.
+\begin{proof} The proof is by contradiction.
+Suppose this was not the case, and that it had a triangulated embedding in the torus. $K_5$ has $5$ vertices and $10$ edges.
+By the Euler characteristic, an embedding of $K_5$ in the torus must have $5$ faces.
+We will now count the number of edge-face incidences in two different ways.
 Since the embedding is triangulated (and hence cellular), each edge is incident to exactly two faces, and there are $10$ edges and hence $2\cdot10=20$ incidences in total.
-Since the embedding is triangulated, there are exactly $3$ edges incident to each face, and hence there are $3\cdot5=15$ incidences in total -- a contradiction. \item Naively adding edges may increase the maximum degree, possibly up to $\Omega(n)$, and the bound that Kelner obtains for triangulations has a dependence on the maximum degree. \end{itemize} It is worth noting that neither of these issues arises for planar graphs: Maximal planar graphs are always planar triangulations, and there is a known result that triangulates a planar graph while preserving the maximum degree~\cite{kant1992triangulating,kant1997triangulating}.
-For genus $g>0$, we will present a method to bypass these issues with carefully chosen Steiner vertices while tightening and generalizing the bound to $\lambda_2^*$ and $\gamma^{(1)}$.
+Since the embedding is triangulated, there are exactly $3$ edges incident to each face, and hence there are $3\cdot5=15$ incidences in total, giving a contradiction. \end{proof}

+Kelner claimed to have bounded $\lambda_2$ for \emph{all} genus-$g$ graphs, rather than just triangulations.
+The method he used to try and prove this was to reduce the case of general genus-$g$ graphs to the case of triangulated genus-$g$ graphs.
+However, the reduction used for this is actually incorrect.
+The claimed argument is as follows: \begin{itemize} \item Adding edges to a graph can only increase $\lambda_2$ (this is also true for $\gamma^{(1)}$). \item Add edges until the graph is maximal. \item Apply the bound on triangulated genus-$g$ graphs that Kelner proves in the rest of his paper.
+This bound relies on a generalized circle packing theorem of He and Schramm~\cite{circlepackinggenus} that applies only to simple triangulations of genus-$g$ surfaces. \end{itemize} This argument has two separate issues: \begin{itemize} \item As mentioned, a maximal genus-$g$ graph is not always a triangulation. \item Even in a planar graph, naively adding edges may increase the maximum degree, possibly up to as large as $\Omega(n)$, and the bound that Kelner obtains for triangulations has a dependence on the maximum degree. \end{itemize} It is worth noting that both of these issues can be sidestepped for planar graphs: Maximal planar graphs are always planar triangulations, and there is a known result that triangulates a planar graph while asymptotically preserving the maximum degree~\cite{kant1992triangulating,kant1997triangulating}.
+It is possible that these issues could be amended for genus-$g$ graphs by allowing augmentation to obtain a multigraph, but such a construction is not known, and it would need to be checked that Kelner's construction can be made to work with a multigraph.
+Instead, we have both generalized and improved Kelner's bound via our other techniques.